Papal ban of Freemasonry: Reiteration of ban on membership by subsequent popes

-The ban in In eminenti apostolatus was reiterated and expanded upon by Benedict XIV (1751), Pius VII (1821), Leo XII (1825), Pius VIII (1829), Gregory XVI (1832), Pius IX (1846, 1849, 1864, 1865, 1869, 1873).
+The ban in In eminenti apostolatus was reiterated and expanded upon by Benedict XIV in 1751 with Providas Romanorum, Pius VII in 1821 with Ecclesiam a Jesu Christo, Leo XII in 1825 with Quo graviora, Pius VIII in 1829 with Traditi humilitati, Gregory XVI in 1832 with Mirari vos, and Pius IX's writings of 1846, 1849, 1864, 1865, 1869, and 1873.
 (Note: Four papal documents – of Clement XII (1738), Benedict XIV (1751), Pius VII (1821), and Leo XII (1825) – "comprise virtually all of the legislation" about condemned secret associations before the 1917 CIC.
 Later papal documents relating to Freemasonry restated these four documents and various Roman congregations interpreted the law contained in them.
 Of those four documents, only excerpts from Clement XII 1738 are included in DH (2012).)

 Humanum genus

 "The decisive impetus for the Catholic anti-Masonic movement" was Humanum genus, promulgated by Pope Leo XIII in 1884.
-Leo XIII wrote that his primary objection to Masonry was naturalism, his accusations were about pantheism, rationalism, and naturalism; but not about Satanism.
+Leo XIII wrote that his primary objection to Masonry was naturalism; his accusations were about pantheism, rationalism, and naturalism, but not about Satanism.
 (Note: Masons were not characterized "as self-consciously venerating the devil" by Catholic writers prior to Léo Taxil, the perpetrator of an anti-Masonic hoax.)
 Leo XIII analysed continental Grand Orient type philosophical "principles and practices."
 While naturalism was present everywhere in other types of lodges, "the subversive, revolutionary activity characteristic of the Grand Orient lodges of the continent" was not.
 Leo XIII "emphasises that 'the ultimate and principal aim' of Masonry 'was to destroy to its very foundations any civil or religious order established throughout Christendom, and bring about in its place a new order founded on laws drawn out of the entrails of naturalism'."
 (Note: Leo XIII 1884, quoted in Benimeli (2014).)